Table of contents:

 All you have to do is set your inactivity period and move on with your business.
 If your phone is inactive longer than the predetermined inactivity period, the AllsWell alert app interprets this as an emergency and sends an alert to your emergency contacts with a map to your location.

 You can also use this app for kids and teenagers to monitor their security while you are away.

-Sign up for a free trial to see how the AllsWell Alert app works.
+Sign up for a free trial by downloading AllsWell Alert from Google Play or AppStore.

 The personal safety of moms and their kids is the sole responsibility of single mothers.
 Hence, it doesn't hurt to have a backup plan if you can get one.
 In particular, single mom apps like AllsWell Alert can play a vital role in protecting single moms against danger.